 Pelosi says U.S.-Mexico-Canada trade deal is 'within range'

-WASHINGTON, Nov 25 (Reuters) - U.S. House of Representatives Speaker Nancy Pelosi said on Monday that a version of the U.S.-Mexico-Canada trade agreement that House Democrats could back was "within range" but that they needed to conduct a final review.
+WASHINGTON, Nov 25 (Reuters) - U.S. House of Representatives Speaker Nancy Pelosi said on Monday that a version of the U.S.-Mexico-Canada trade agreement that House Democrats could back was "within range," but said they needed to conduct a final review.

-President Donald Trump's administration has been pushing for the congressional passage of USMCA, which would replace the 1994 North American Free Trade Agreement.
-Trump has repeatedly accused Democrats of stalling a vote on the accord to avoid granting him a political win.

 "We are within range of a substantially improved agreement for America's workers.
 Now, we need to see our progress in writing from the Trade Representative for final review," Pelosi said in a statement.